mattpearce85/local-perl/README.md

 - Let's edit that Perl code...
 Open the following file from the cloned repo in your IDE or a text editor.
 It will be somewhere like: `~/webroot/index.pl`
 - Make some changes, save the file, and then refresh your web browser.
 Do you see your changes?
 Good!

-### Creating a MySQL database for your Laravel application
+### Creating a MySQL database for your application

 - Make sure your servers are running and then open your browser to ```http://pma.localhost```
 - Login using the username `root` and the password `mysqltemp`